chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 Description of the Case
 -----------------------

 This example simulates the fluidization of spherical particles in water.
-It is meant to reproduce the behavior observed experimentally in a pilot-scale equipment with the same characteristics of the simulations.
+It is meant to reproduce the behavior observed experimentally in a pilot-scale equipment with the same characteristics as the simulations.

 We use two different types of particles `[1] <https://doi.org/10.1016/j.powtec.2023.118652>`_: alginate (:math:`d_p = 2.66 \: mm`, :math:`\rho_p = 1029 \: kg \cdot m^{-3}`) and alumina (:math:`d_p = 3.09 \: mm`, :math:`\rho_p = 3586 \: kg \cdot m^{-3}`).

-A representation of this equipment is presented.
+A representation of this equipment is shown.
 The fluidization region comprises a 1.0 m height, 10 cm diameter cylinder made of acrylic.
 More details about the experimental setup can be found in Ferreira *et al*. `[1] <https://doi.org/10.1016/j.powtec.2023.118652>`_ and Ferreira *et al* `[2] <https://doi.org/10.1016/j.enconman.2023.117224>`_.

 .. figure:: images/experimental_setup.png
     :alt: particle packing
     :align: center

     Pilot-scale fluidized bed used as reference for simulations in this example.
-Image includes (a) schematic representation of the bed and (b) picture of the equipment in oparation.
+Image includes (a) schematic representation of the bed and (b) picture of the equipment in operation.
 Adapted from Ferreira *et al* [1].

 -------------------
 DEM Parameter File